otsaloma/dataiter/doc/aggregation.rst

 Arbitrary Aggregation
 ---------------------

-If you need to access multiple columns in aggregation or calculate some more esoteric summaries than what you can accomplish with the above, then you'll need to use custom lambda functions.
+If you need to access multiple columns in aggregation or you need to calculate some more esoteric summaries than what you can accomplish with the above, then you'll need to use custom lambda functions.
 These functions should take a data frame as an argument and return a scalar value.
 The ``aggregate`` method will then apply your lambda functions group-wise.

 Repeating the example up top, below is how you'd do the same with lambda functions.
-Notice that the code needed is a bit verbose and if you try this with a data frame that has a large amount of groups (around 100,000 or more), you'll notice that it gets a bit slow, but for more common sizes of input, it should be well usable.
+Notice that the code needed is a bit more verbose and if you try this with a data frame that has a large amount of groups (around 100,000 or more), you'll notice that it gets a bit slow, but for more common sizes of input, it should be well usable.

 >>> import dataiter as di
->>> data = di.DataFrame.read_csv("data/listings.csv")
+>>> data = di.read_csv("data/listings.csv")
 >>> data.group_by("hood").aggregate(n=lambda x: x.nrow, price=lambda x: x.price.mean())
 .
            hood     n   price